engineerd/bertrand/example/content/introducing-bertrand.md

 used for anything serious, as it has a lot of limitations and bugs (see the code base or issue list).

+Q: What about images?

+A: Because we want both Bertrand and all other markdown renderers to display your content in the same way, images are always loaded from the same relative path, so just include them in the same way you would in a regular markdown file.

 Q: What about users who disabled JavaScript, or don't have WebAssembly enabled?

 A: They should still be able to read your content, as it is written in plain